 Since the first IBECC in 2011, the Indigenous business, enterprise and corporations sector has grown in size and scope despite the many challenges it has faced.

 Across many of the Closing the Gap indicators, however, Australia is not making the kind of progress we all want to see.
+Indigenous economic development and business success is an important driver of social change, and health and justice improvements.
+It is crucial to Closing the Gap in Indigenous outcomes.
 Examining the links between the Indigenous economy and social change has been an on-going theme of IBECC over the last three conferences.